PRSHE, Assemblies and Tutorials

 Please see our PRSHE policy on the documents list below.

-Assemblies take place weekly.
+Assemblies tend to take place weekly.
 There may be whole academy assemblies or faculty assemblies led by a senior leader.
 A full assemblies programme is created for the year.
 The assemblies complement the PRSHE curriculum so everything flows together.
 Assemblies are one of the times when guest speakers come in to speak to students.
 This could be the Lambeth nursing team for example.
 Please see our assemblies and collective worship policy on the documents list below.

 The tutor will be the first port of call for a student.
 There will be roughly 20 students in a tutor group.
 Every tutor will get to know their tutees really well.
 Tutors as well as delivering PRSHE support students in celebrating the success and managing the challenges of sixth form studies.
 Tutors will also liaise with parents and carers during the academy year.